hanna-greaves/Token-Says/README.md

 ![image](https://user-images.githubusercontent.com/22696153/127783611-fefc7dec-0075-4406-ac33-906f15bc57ac.png)

 Token Says rules can be configured within the "Open Rules Settings" area of the game module settings.
-Toggle that tabs to enter new or access existing rollable table rules or audio playlist rules.
+Rules are tabbed by rollable table or audio.
+Here you can:
 * Add: add a new rule by select + Add in the subheader of that tab
 * Edit: update an existing rule by selecting the edit pencil icon for that rule
 * Delete: delete a rule by selecting the trash beside that rule's name